Please continue to check the web page for updates.

 Face to face death registrations have been suspended and legislation has been passed to allow Death to be registered remotely.
 If you need to register a death and the Medical Certificate of Cause of Death/Form 11 has been issued please contact the registrars on 01389 738350 (Monday to Friday 9am-4pm) and we can provide further advice.

 Since birth registrations commenced again on the 29th June our team of hard working Registrars have registered nearly 500 births.
-If you have had a child born from March until the end of August and you have not yet registered the birth please contact us on 01389 738350 (Monday to Friday 9.00am – 4.00pm) to arrange an appointment.
+If you have had a child born from March until now (October) and you have not yet registered the birth please contact us on 01389 738350 (Monday to Friday 9.00am – 4.00pm) to arrange an appointment.

 The number of attendees allowed at Marriage and Civil Partnership ceremonies have recently been amended by the Scottish Government.
 A maximum number of 20 persons can now attend a Marriage and Civil partnership ceremony- please note this number includes children and babies.